-If Tony Hawk and Chef Ludo had a love baby, it would probably come out something like Leandro Cristóbal of the acclaimed Café San Juan.
+If Tony Hawk and Chef Ludo had a love baby, it would probably come out something like Leandro ‘Lele’ Cristóbal of the acclaimed Café San Juan.
 Sexy Argentine celebrity mega chef, total groso in the kitchen, TV personality, reality TV show star, tattooed

-For a hot minute, PUTF (yeah I just made Pick Up The Fork into an acronym) was going to incorporate webisodes into the blog, venturing off to BA restaurants and filming the entire food experience.
-For a test run, Café San Juan seemed like an ideal place to start, as it’s the only restaurant in Buenos Aires that already has it’s own food reality TV show.
+For a hot minute, PUTF (yeah I just made Pick Up The Fork into an acronym) was going to go to audiovisual (ya know, like the section in the library), venturing off to BA restaurants and taping the entire food experience.
+For a test run, CSJ seemed like an ideal place to start, as it’s the only restaurant in Buenos Aires that already has it’s own food reality TV show.
 Long story short, I ain’t one to be in front of the camera.
-Awkward and uncomfortable, watching the playback of me eating was more painful than being forced to endure a childbirth video in Freshman health class.I’ll get my annoying, white whine complaints out of the way: Yes, Café San Juan used to be better in the glory days when it was more affordable and still somewhat of a secret.
-Compared to other Buenos Aires restaurants, they are somewhat reservation Nazi’s with a strict policy, since they are actually looking to turn tables, kicking diners out if they overlap their allotted time.
-But it’s still popular for a reason, and not just because their whole door is covered in all the press they’ve received.
-It’s because Leandro is a major hottie who cooks bad ass food and does wonders in the kitchen.
+Awkward and uncomfortable, watching the playback of me eating, slurping, and plate licking was more painful than being forced to endure a childbirth video in Freshman health class, or watch a movie with my dad where there’s an hardcore sex scene.

 Café San Juan